-FHIR is an IT healthcare standard that will help to improve the day to day running of community medical practices and hospitals.
+FHIR is an IT healthcare standard that aims to improve the day to day running of community medical practices and hospitals.
 FHIR can contribute to improving the care of patients by providing timely access to their electronic healthcare record.

-FHIR is one of the next-generation HL7 standards in healthcare data integration and is focused on decreasing interoperability costs and unlocking innovation in healthcare.
+FHIR is an emerging standard in healthcare data integration and is focused on decreasing interoperability costs and unlocking innovation in healthcare.
 FHIR represents a major standards upgrade that will boost access to health information and support ambitious plans for an app store for the health sector.
 FHIR aims to speed application development and interoperability, plus boost information sharing in healthcare, especially on mobile platforms.

 FHIR will help to break down the information silos that exist in healthcare.
 For example, a lack of readily available patient health history can force doctors in emergency departments to make educated assessments about appropriate medication when there is no one to speak for the patient.
 FHIR could support access to such vital data at the push of a mobile app button.
 It will also support the creation of an “app store” of independently developed mobile applications because it supports the collection of data and availability via APIs.
 APIs or Application Program Interfaces are a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact.

 In 2011, the board of HL7® noted that interoperability requirements were increasing; there was a need for real-time access for APIs, especially with the uptake of mobile use.
 They saw a vast increase in the amount, type and source of data particularly with the increasing use of personal devices.
 There was a movement to include the patient in their own healthcare.